espressif/vscode-esp-idf-extension/README.md

 | Size analysis of the binaries                           | <kbd>⌘</kbd> <kbd>E</kbd> <kbd>S</kbd> | <kbd>Ctrl</kbd> <kbd>E</kbd> <kbd>S</kbd> |
 | Remove Editor coverage                                  |                                        |                                           |

 The **Add Arduino-ESP32 as ESP-IDF Component** command will add [Arduino-ESP32](https://github.com/espressif/arduino-esp32) as a ESP-IDF component in your current directory (`${CURRENT_DIRECTORY}/components/arduino`).
-You can also use the **Create ESP-IDF project** command with `arduino-as-component` template to create a new project directory that includes Arduino-esp32 as an ESP-IDF component.
+You can also use the **ESP-IDF: Create project from extension template** command with `arduino-as-component` template to create a new project directory that includes Arduino-esp32 as an ESP-IDF component.

 > **NOTE** Not all versions of ESP-IDF are supported.
 Make sure to check [Arduino-ESP32](https://github.com/espressif/arduino-esp32) to see if your ESP-IDF version is compatible.